 For all International Events, there will be only Junior and Open Categories in Wakeskate, and only Open in Seated.

-Double Starts at one competition are not allowed.
+Double Starts at a competition are not allowed.
 Starting in Wakeboard and One Wakeskate is not classed as a double start.

 For the Seated Category, there must be at least two riders to open the category.
 To Open both Men and Women categories, there must be at least two riders in each.